 For most people January 1st marks a fresh start and time to resolve for a better year ahead.
 According to the U.S. government, most resolutions involve improving physical health and financial health and every year some of the most popular resolutions are to save money, get out of debt, and get a better job.
-(Will you make a resolution to improve your physical health or financial health this year?
-Take our poll and let us know!)

 It just so happens that January 1st also kicks off National Financial Wellness Month.
 Whether or not you made a financially related new year’s resolution, in the spirit of National Financial Wellness Month, January is a good time to take a close look at your income, expenses, and overall debt (including credit card debt, student loans, mortgages, auto loans, etc.) and assess your overall situation and financial future.